vibhudadhichi/blockchain-nanodegree-project-2/README.md

 ```

 To hack some blocks in the `blockchain`, you can execute this script.

-Block heights, specified in `invalidBlocks` must exists in the chain.
+__Block heights, specified in `invalidBlocks` must exist in the chain.
-Otherwise the script will fail.
+Otherwise the script will fail.__
 ```ecmascript 6
 let invalidBlockHeights = [1,2,5];
 invalidBlockHeights.forEach(index => {